samsquire/ideas2/README.md

 # 50. Empty space scheduler

 The ability to schedule disk space to various purposes and to schedule files to different regions of empty space.

+I have OneDrive, Google Drive, Box and six hard drives.
+I want my data to be synced across all of them.

-I have three hard drives My virtual disks in my VMs should also resize (to grow) automatically.
+My virtual disks in my VMs should also resize (to grow) automatically.

 # 51. Tips should be crowdsourced